 “I’ve been experimenting a lot with Quora in 2019 — both for myself and my clients.
 I’m quite happy with the results.
 Organically, Quora has been a great platform to build both subject matter expertise and brand trust.
 And they keep adding on new features and targeting parameters to their expanding paid component.

 When researching a new industry, I’ll place Quora into SEO software such as Ahrefs or SEMrush to build out a list of ranking Q&A’s that are relevant to my topics.
 We’ll then drip out 10-20 answers over a 30-day period.
 The best 2-3 answers (sorted by views and referring traffic) will then become candidates for Quora’s ‘Promoted Answers’ ad platform.

 It seems like Quora Ads introduces new features every other week.
 You can now target by keyword, bulk-create ads, duplicate ad sets, create audiences from pixel events and retarget users who have shown interest in questions.

 And often at a fraction of the cost of Facebook and Google ads.

 Quora still delivers a lot of traffic.
 I’ve been able to reach 800,000 views over a 30-day period on the platform and a successful answer will drive referral traffic to your site for months and even years later.”

-Nope, Quora is not dead.
+And finally, is Quora dead?
+Nope, Quora is most certainly not dead.
 Neither as a forum nor as a marketing platform.